KrusnikViers/Docker-MTProxy/README.md

 }

 ```
-* existing_keys: Array of client keys, if you have generated some before.
+* existing_keys: An array of client keys, if you have generated some before.
 * keys_to_generate: Number of new client keys to generate.
 * update_period_hours: How often server will be updating core configuration.
 Recommended value - 24.
 * server_url: Server URL (necessary to generate invite link).